searles/parsing/README.md

 ## Introduction

-These Java Classes provide parser combinators.
+These Java classes provide parser combinators.
 A parser combinator is a function that combines parsers in various ways (choice, sequence, repetition, ...) and they are widely used for instance in Scala.